 |laboratorio Metodologie di Microbiologia [laboratorio 2° turno]||2||I semestre||Giacomo Zapparoli|

-The final aim of the Methods in Genetics UL of the Methods in Genetics and Microbiology course is to provide to the students the knowledge about the recombinant DNA technology and the methods used for genomic and molecular genetics analyses.
+The final aim of the module Methods in Genetics is to provide students the knowledge about the recombinant DNA technology and the methods used for genomic and molecular genetics analyses.
 Lectures will offer an overview about most common and more innovative genetic methodologies applied for the analysis of genes and their function.
 The acquired knowledge will allow students to successfully apply routine molecular techniques widely used in genetic studies and to understand and deal also with more innovative methods.
-Finally this knowledge will allow students to understand the experimental part of scientific papers in molecular genetics.
+Finally this knowledge will allow students to understand the experimental part of scientific papers in genetics.

 - Description of animal and plant cell cultures;